 It’s Australia's second largest cause of death, with one person suffering from the disease every 10 minutes.

 An experimental treatment in the US is giving some stroke patients immediate relief from the crippling disease.
-Griffith University is planning a clinical trial to examine this potential treatment.
+Griffith University has recently undergone a clinical trial to examine this potential treatment.

 The US Federal Drug Administration has approved Etanercept (Enbrel) for many years as a therapy to treat inflammatory diseases such as rheumatoid arthritis.
 Recently, doctors have begun using the drug to treat strokes.
 A clinical trial is currently being planned at Griffith University that will investigate the effectiveness of Enbrel treatment in stroke patients, with the aim of gaining national approval.